the-furry-hubofeverything/KerbalEggineer/README.md

 KER is a mod for Kerbal Space Program with tools for viewing important statistics about your ship and it's orbit during both flight, building and in the tracking station.

 This is a fork of KER which modifies the units of measurement from the Metric System to the Scarf Measuregg System.
-It is a joke measurement system that my friends and I made made.
+It is a joke measurement system that my friends and I made.
 The specifications are [here](https://docs.google.com/spreadsheets/d/13BTqFjmOqqpowEPLutmaMUaiM1yZx6HKqyBZ9Il29Xw/edit?usp=sharing).

 ## Download